 Version 1.7.
 Version 1.7 adds exception handling but does not support exception propagation (down the dynamic stack).
 Handlers can only handle exceptions raised locally.
 Version 1.7 also adds a static subset of programming by extension.
 Dispatching is not supported and the attribute 'Class is prohibited.
+Version 1.7 also adds simulation of the EDAC and random single-bit errors.

 Version 1.6.
 Version 1.6 offers broader functionality with a smaller run-time system.
 The default profile is extended with allocators, catenation operators and the Ada 83 rendezvous.
 Functions that return unconstrained types are also permitted.
+So-called "emulations" are added for systems that execute from EPROM, or copy code from EPROM to RAM and execute it there.

 Version 1.5.
 Version 1.5 includes further support for real-time systems.
 Several Ada child packages that were previously absent are now available in the default profile.
 We have added the pragma Profile, which offers a choice of five mission-critical profiles.
-Note that M1750 Ada still prohibits non-static tasks, the rendezvous, allocators and exception handlers, and other Ada features that depend on these.
-Version 1.5 also supports expanded memory.
+Note that ERC32 Ada still prohibits non-static tasks, the rendezvous, allocators and exception handlers, and other Ada features that depend on these.